remko/xeps/whiteboarding.md

 ## Operational Transformation

-In this section, we illustrate the concepts and algorithms of *Operational Transformation*, (OT) the technology on which the shared whiteboarding protocol is based.
+In this section, we illustrate the concepts and control algorithms of *Operational Transformation*, (OT) the technology on which the shared whiteboarding protocol is based.
 We explain Operational Transformation without going into any details on communication protocols.